BalamuruganThirukonda/Diabetes-prediction/README.md

 Diabetes-predictions/
 │
-├── data/ # Store data files here
+├── data/ # Store data files here/
 │   ├── raw/ # Raw data
 │   ├── processed/ # Processed data
 │   └── README.md # Describe the dataset and how to use it